-3.3 Effect of SP2 Laser on Snomax®, NX-Illite, and SRFA Size Distributions
+3.3 Effect of SP2 laser on Snomax[®], NX-Illite, and SRFA size distributions

-- 10 Previously, the effect of the SP2 laser on both PSLs and Arizona Test Dust (ATD) were determined; in the ambient atmosphere, however, several additional aerosol types may act as INPs.
-These aerosol types include biological particles, illite-rich dust, and BrC.
-Thus, it is important to know if the SP2 laser alters their size or ice nucleation activity.
-As a proxy for biological INPs, we used Snomax®, a lyophilized preparation of Pseudomonas Syringae used commercially for inducing snow at ski areas.
-Although Snomax® is not expected to absorb 1064-nm light, biological particles are heat labile and could be irreversible damaged - 15 in the SP2 cavity if absorbing material was present.
-As shown in Figure 6a, the SP2 laser does not affect the size distribution of Snomax®.
-SRFA (International Humic Substances Society; 1S101F) is dissolved organic carbon isolated from Suwannee River aquatic samples by filtration, concentration on an XAD-8 resin column, separation from humic acids at pH < 2, de-salting, neturalization, and freeze-drying (Averett et al., 1994).
-In this work, it is used as a proxy BrC, which is operationally defined as an organic carbon species that has a linear increase in absorption from the visible to the near-UV (Laskin et al., 2015).
-Because of - 20 the possibility of a non-zero absorption in the IR region, it is important to determine whether BrC is affected by the SP2 laser.
-As shown in Figure 6b, the size distribution of SRFA is unaffected by the SP2 laser, indicating that this BrC proxy, which is highly colored, does not absorb appreciably at 1064 nm.
+Previously, the effect of the SP2 laser on both PSLs and Arizona Test Dust (ATD) was determined; in the ambient atmosphere, however, several additional aerosol types may act as INPs.
+These aerosol types include biological particles, illiterich dust, and BrC.
+Thus, it is important to know whether the SP2 laser alters their size or ice nucleation activity.
+As a proxy for biological INPs, we used Snomax[®], a lyophilized preparation of Pseudomonas Syringae used commercially for inducing snow at ski areas.
+Although Snomax® is not expected to absorb 1064 nm light, biological particles are heat labile and could be irreversible damaged in the SP2 cavity if absorbing material was present.
+As shown in Fig. 6a, the SP2 laser does not affect the size distribution of Snomax[®].
+SRFA (International Humic Substances Society; 1S101F) is dissolved organic carbon isolated from Suwannee River aquatic samples by filtration, concentration on an XAD-8 resin column, separation from humic acids at pH < 2, de-salting, neutralization, and freeze-drying (Averett et al., 1994).
+In this work, it is used as a proxy for BrC, which is operationally defined as an organic-carbon species that has a linear increase in absorption from the visible to the near-ultraviolet (Laskin et al., 2015).
+Because of the possibility of a nonzero absorption in the infrared region, it is important to determine whether BrC is affected by the SP2 laser.
+As shown in Fig. 6b, the size distribution of SRFA is unaffected by the SP2 laser, indicating that this BrC proxy, which is highly colored, does not absorb appreciably at 1064 nm.

-Unlike the Snomax® and SRFA, the mineral dust sample (ATD) used by Levin et al. (2014) had a small incandesce signal in the SP2, which resulted in a new-particle peak similar to rBC exhaust.
+Unlike the Snomax[®] and SRFA, the mineral dust sample (ATD) used by Levin et al. (2014) had a small incandesce signal in the SP2, which resulted in a new particle peak similar to rBC exhaust.
 Unlike rBC, however, its original size distribution was only minimally affected.
 The mineralogical composition of transported atmospheric dust samples has recently been shown to be more like illite-rich dust than ATD (Broadley et al., 2012).
-Thus, it is important to test if illite-rich dust samples have similar incandescent behavior in the SP2, and if the laser affects the original size distribution.
-For the ice nucleating "internally mixed" experiments described below, the NX-illite particles needed to be wet generated.
-In the past, several publications have shown that wet-generation of dust particles affects their cloud condensation nuclei activity and size distributions.
-For example, Koehler at al.

-- 30 (2009) found that the hygroscopicity parameter (κ) of ATD was 0.02 when generated dry from a fluidized bed and 0.35 when generated wet from an atomizer.
-Garimella et al. (2014) found that dry-generated ATD, illite, and Na-monmorillonite were all primarily >100 nm in mobility diameter, while the exact same dust wet-generated had a significant number fraction of particles <100 nm.
+Thus, it is important to test whether illite-rich dust samples have similar incandescent behavior in the SP2, and whether the laser affects the original size distribution.
+For the ice-nucleating "internally mixed" experiments described below, the NX-illite particles needed to be wet generated.
+In the past, several publications have shown that wet generation of dust particles affects their cloud condensation nuclei activity and size distributions.
+For example, Koehler at al. (2009) found that the hygroscopicity parameter (κ) of ATD was 0.02 when generated dry from a fluidized bed and 0.35 when generated wet from an atomizer.
+Garimella et al. (2014) found that dry-generated ATD, illite, and Namontmorillonite were all primarily > 100 nm in mobility diameter, while the exact same dust had a significant number fraction of particles <100 nm when wet generated.
 It was concluded that these <100 nm particles were likely soluble material that was leached from the dry dust.
-The size distributions of both dry and wet generated NX-illite SP2 exhaust are shown in Figures 6c and 6d, respectively.
-As shown, we see - 35 that dry and wet-generated particles see similar behavior to Garimella et al. (2014).
+The size distributions of both dry- and wet-generated NX-illite SP2 exhaust are shown in Fig. 6c and d, respectively.
+As shown, we see that dry- and wet-generated particles see similar behavior to Garimella et al. (2014).
 In both cases, the NX-illite particles were also mildly incandescent.
 From the SP2 measurements, those particles with measurable incandescence were 0.002% of all by particles by number.
 Thus, despite the formation of this new particle shoulder in the size distribution spectrum, the original size distribution was insignificantly affected.